-- 1. Welfare ceased to be an entitlement (as it was under AFDC and JOBS); instead, participation in TANF has a five-year limit.
-The five-year limit affected the first clients in Washington in August, 2002. - 2.
-The Economic Services Administration of DSHS works with three partner agencies to provide services to WorkFirst clients. - 3.
+- Welfare ceased to be an entitlement (as it was under AFDC and JOBS); instead, participation in TANF required a five-year limit.
+The five-year limit affected the first clients in Washington in August 2002. - The Economic Services Administration of DSHS works with three partner agencies to provide services to WorkFirst clients. - 3.
 Native American Tribes were granted an option in the federal law to operate their own TANF program, including cash grants and employment and training.
-The tribes apply to the federal government, and if certified, they receive federal funds.
-The state identifies and negotiates funding for each tribe.
-Currently eleven Tribes have elected to operate their own programs.
+The tribes are required to apply to the federal government and, if certified, receive federal funds.
+The state identifies and negotiates Maintenance of Effort (MOE) funding for each tribe. - 4.
+Federal assistance to some legal immigrants was barred or restricted.
+The State Family Assistance (SFA) and Food Assistance Program (FAP) were created by the Legislature to help legal immigrants. - 5.
+Child care subsidy programs for welfare and low-income families were consolidated into the Working Connections Child Care (WCCC) program.
+Child care requires a co-payment.